grantcurell/grantcurell.github.io/docs/SONiC - Fully Automated Build/README.md

 ## Install the Operating System

 1. Download SONiC OS for whatever manufacturer.
 In my case I pulled Dell's stable image.
-   1. Note: My testing is on a Z9264F-ON.
+      1.Note: My testing is on a Z9264F-ON.
 2. Follow the instructions [for setting up and running ONIE](../README.md#how-to-configure-onie)

 ## Configure ZTP